My Eclectic Bites

 What’s the difference between bulgogi, kalbi, and Korean BBQ?

-Bulgogi and kalbi are both popular Korean BBQ dishes.
-Bulgogi is thinly sliced beef marinated in a soy-based sauce.
-Kalbi (short ribs) uses a similar marinade but on bone-in beef ribs.
-Korean BBQ refers to the dining style of grilling marinated meats at the table, often with side dishes and lettuce wraps.
+Bulgogi is thinly sliced beef marinated in a soy based sauce and cooked quickly.
+Kalbi uses a similar marinade on bone in short ribs.
+Korean BBQ refers to the dining style of grilling marinated meats at the table, often with lettuce wraps and side dishes.

 What’s the best beef to use for bulgogi?

-Thinly sliced ribeye is traditional.
-But you can also use NY strip, flank steak, or sirloin.
-If you’re slicing the meat yourself, cut it very thinly against the grain and marinate overnight for best results.
-Many Korean and Asian grocery stores sell packages labeled Bulgogi Beef.
-I personally like to buy the pre-sliced NY strip from Costco.
+Thinly sliced ribeye is traditional, but NY strip, flank steak, and sirloin also work well.
+If slicing yourself, cut very thinly against the grain and marinate overnight for the best results.

 Do I have to use Korean pear?